Are you looking for a way to track your SMS marketing campaigns and see how they’re performing?

 - Use Fragment: When you check this box, your UTM codes will be built using fragments instead of queries (for example, http://www.example.com#utm_source=sms_campaign_1 instead of http://www.example.com?utm_source=sms_campaign_1).
 This method isn’t recommended, but available for those who prefer it.

-Once you built the campaign URL, you can use it in your SMS campaigns.
+After you enter all the campaign information, you can now copy the custom link and place it in your SMS campaigns.
 This way, you can track the performance of your campaigns in Google Analytics.

 To find your SMS marketing campaigns analytics, you can go to all campaigns report in Google Analytics.
 You can find the report by going to Acquisition » Campaigns » All Campaigns.